Wivik/linux-explained/book/01-02-chapter-2.md

 ## The Shell {#chapter-2-the-shell}

-The [shell](https://en.wikipedia.org/wiki/Shell_(computing)) is a computer program that provides the interface between humans, or other programs, with the operating system.
+The shell[^shell] is a computer program that provides the interface between humans, or other programs, with the operating system.
 It can be a text shell, a command line interface, or a graphical shell, the Desktop Environment.
 Text-based Shell are working with the input of commands into a text console and returns a result meanwhile a graphical shell interacts with the user by manipulating visual objects such as windows, buttons and menus.

 ![On the left : `vim`, a text editor in a shell console versus `gedit`, a graphical text editor.](img/text-vs-graphical.png)